-There are 53 undergraduate-level examinations.
+There are over 50 undergraduate-level examinations.
 Each test has up to 160 multiple-choice questions (if an essay is needed, there are fewer questions) and is sorted into one of five basic categories:

 - Arts and Sciences: (examples: English Composition, Microbiology, World Population)

 - Education: (example: Reading Instruction in the Elementary School)

 - Nursing, Associate: (examples: Fundamentals of Nursing, Maternity Nursing)

 - Nursing Baccalaureate: (examples: Adult Nursing, Management in Nursing)

 Cost: The test can cost anywhere from $75 to $395.